lyliyangyang/lyliyangyang.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am currently a Sherman Fairchild Postdoctoral Scholar Teaching Fellow at Caltech.
-Previously, I was an Instructor and Postdoctoral Research Associate at Princeton University.
+I am an Assistant Professor of Mathematics at Texas A&M University.
+Previously, I was a Sherman Fairchild Postdoctoral Scholar Teaching Fellow at Caltech and an Instructor and Postdoctoral Research Associate at Princeton University.
 I received my PhD from Caltech in 2021 under the supervision of [Dinakar Ramakrishnan](http://www.its.caltech.edu/~dinakar/).

 I can be reached at lyyang@caltech.edu.
 Here is my [CV](https://drive.google.com/file/d/1x-wKgijb5q-erqkCMW7PnySklF6Py-6v/view?usp=sharing).